rogerbinns/apsw/_sources/benchmarking.rst.txt

                           [--scale SCALE] [--database DATABASE] [--tests TESTS]
                           [--iterations N] [--tests-detail] [--dump-sql FILENAME]
                           [--sc-size N] [--unicode UNICODE] [--data-size SIZE]
-                          [--hide-runs]
+                          [--hide-runs] [--vfs VFS]
+                          [--sqlite-cache SQLITE_CACHE_MB]

     Tests performance of apsw and sqlite3 packages

     options:
       -h, --help            show this help message and exit --apsw                Include apsw in testing [False]
       --sqlite3             Include sqlite3 module in testing [False] --correctness         Do a correctness test
       --scale SCALE         How many statements to execute.
 Each 5 units takes about 1 second per test on memory only databases.
 [10] --database DATABASE   The database file to use [:memory:]
       --tests TESTS         What tests to run
                             [bigstmt,statements,statements_nobindings]
       --iterations N        How many times to run the tests [4] --tests-detail        Print details of what the tests do.
 (Does not run the tests)
       --dump-sql FILENAME   Name of file to dump SQL to.
 This is useful for feeding into the SQLite command line shell.
       --sc-size N           Size of the statement cache.
 [128] --unicode UNICODE     Percentage of text that is non-ascii unicode characters [0]
       --data-size SIZE      Duplicate the ~50 byte text column value up to this many times (amount randomly selected per row) --hide-runs           Don't show the individual iteration timings, only final summary
+      --vfs VFS             Use the named vfs. 'passthru' creates a dummy APSW vfs.
+You need to provide a real database filename otherwise the memory vfs is used.
+      --sqlite-cache SQLITE_CACHE_MB
+                            Size of the SQLite in memory cache in megabytes.
+                            Working data outside of this size causes disk I/O. [2]

     $ python3 -m apsw.speedtest --tests-detail